-It is critical to understand diabetes well as NCLEX™ diabetes questions will be a major part of the exam.
-Before getting into the types of diabetes it is important to understand the basic pathophysiology of the disease.
+It’s critical to understand diabetes well as diabetes NCLEX® questions will be a major part of the exam.
+Before getting into the types of diabetes, you need to learn the basic pathophysiology of the disease.

 Causes of Diabetes

 Clients with T1DM (Type 1 Diabetes Mellitus) begin to show symptoms very early on in life, usually in adolescence to early adulthood.
 T1DM is strictly a result of unfortunate genetics, where the genes were obtained from one or both parents.